-2020 saw sales of designer apparel and footwear (ready-to-wear) plummet as the impact of the COVID-19 pandemic took its toll on demand.
+In 2020 sales of designer apparel and footwear (ready-to-wear) plummeted as the impact of the COVID-19 pandemic took its toll on demand.
 One of the main factors undermining demand across all categories of designer apparel and footwear was the fact that many people were unable or at least unwilling to go shopping in retail stores.

-With the operations of high-end apparel and footwear specialist retailers and designer apparel and footwear brands under extreme pressure during 2020 as the COVID-19 pandemic interfered with their ability to operate profitably, many of the leading category players entered into collaborations with leading retailers to present a united front and coordinate their responses to the challenges presented by the COVID-19 situation.
+With the operations of high-end apparel and footwear specialist retailers and designer apparel and footwear brands under extreme pressure since the onset of the pandemic which interfered with their ability to operate profitably, many of the leading category players entered into collaborations with leading retailers to present a united front and coordinate their responses to the challenges presented by the COVID-19 situation.
 Examples included the Central Life Chat and Shop campaign, conducted via the Line social media platform.

 Positive growth is expected to return to sales of designer apparel and footwear (ready-to-wear) during the forecast period.
 One of the main factors that is expected to support this positive performance is the return to relevance of store-based retailing.